VirusTotal/vt-py/docs/_sources/quickstart.rst.txt

 >>> job.id
 'username-123456789'

-With the object identifier you can ask for the job again a see how it progress.
+With the object identifier you can ask for the job again a see it making progress.
 Wait for a few seconds and do:

 >>> job = client.get_object("/intelligence/retrohunt_jobs/{}", job.id)